SakiruAkinpelu/Portfolio/README.md

 ![image](Image 3 SQL.PNG)

-The team is having a supply chain strategy meeting for the following year, and i was asked to present insights from the inventory data to inform the inventory optimization strategy and enhance operational efficiency.
+The team is having a supply chain strategy meeting for the following year, and I was asked to present insights from the inventory data to inform the inventory optimization strategy and enhance operational efficiency.
 I have been asked by the Head of Supply Chain Management to present data insights and optimization strategies for inventory management.
 Within the Supply Chain Management team, The objectives are:

 ● Optimize inventory levels to minimize overstock and understock situations.

 ● Understanding seasonal trend of sales for different products.

 ● Improve customer satisfaction by ensuring product availability.

 <a href="PDF 3 SQL.pdf">Download the Report here (pdf file)</a>